Kotkoa/my-cv/index.md

 ### ABOUT ME

-I'm a self-taught Javascript Developer, now working with React.js, Tailwindscc, and Mobx.
-I'm looking for a Middle Frontend Developer position in an EU-based team that will use my professional and technical skills.
+I'm Frontend Developer, working with React, TypeScript, Apollo GraphQl, Material-ui or Tailwind, and Jotai.
+I am a skilled and result-oriented front-end developer dedicated to creating and optimizing interactive, userfriendly, and feature-rich websites.
-I'm reliable and I pay attention to details front-end developer with a passion to provide high-quality UI for the end users.
-I'm focused to create things that didn't exist before and are new to the world.
-I can concentrate on routine tasks and have a strong drive to constantly improve my skills.
+I'm reliable and I pay attention to details with a passion to provide high-quality UI for the end users.
+I can concentrate on routine tasks and have a solid drive to improve my skills constantly.
+And I looking for a Frontend Developer position in an EU-based team that will use my professional and technical skills.
+3-year commercial experience in a Frontend position.
+5-year commercial experience in a Project Manager role.

 ### EXPERIENCE

+**Frontend developer - Contractor**
+HCX, Los Angeles - Remote
+_From September 2022 to February 2024_

+During the last 2-year I spent with HCX.org, a fast-growing startup, I played a pivotal role as a Front-End Developer.
+I focused on refining React components and integrating ApolloGraphQl API, and Jest for robust testing, collaborating closely with the backend team to develop the dynamic app.
+My responsibilities extended to building numerous forms with Material-UI and Apollo GraphQL API, ensuring all components met rigorous testing standards.
+Additionally, I contributed to creating email layouts and marketing landing pages, effectively meeting the diverse needs of marketing.

+**Frontend Developer - Contractor**
+Yara International, Singapore - Remote
+_From August 2023 to January 2024_

+This position allowed me to blend my technical skills with a strong sense of design, contributing to digital systems that were not only functional but also accessible and visually appealing.

+- Refactoring Design Components: I've refactored and improved existing design components, making sure they were effective and up to date.
+- Creating New Components: I developed new components to expand our design system's capabilities.
+- Code Review and Testing: I reviewed code and tested components across different browsers to ensure quality and reliability.
+- Bug Fixing: I provided fixes for any issues, keeping our system running smoothly.
+- Working with Designers: I frequently collaborated with the design team, discussing component designs.
+- Improving Documentation: For each component, we used Storybook documentation.
+I've developed a necessary demo and playgrounds for the users to get them to understand how the component works before using it.

 **Frontend developer**
 Cryptic Labs, Los Angeles - Remote